tytydraco/yessleep/out/80s_Kid.md

 I'm an 80's kid.

 And what I remember most from that decade is Grandma.
 Scolding me.
 A lot.

+Grandma could really be a pain in the neck.

 Usually, it was because I hadn't washed my hands well enough.
 But it could also be due to the hole in the ozone.
 As a kid, Grandma and I spent a lot of time together.
 Both my parents worked, and Grandma and Grandpa had a small business that didn’t have a *no kids allowed* sign out in front.